ayys/wasmer-cli/README.md

 ```

 #### wasmie registry search
+This command searches for packages in the Wasmie CLI registry that match a partial package name provided by the user.
+The command returns a list of packages that match the search query, along with a brief description of each package, including the package name and version number.
 ```bash
 $ wasmie registry search <partial_package_name>
 Found 10 packages matching your search on registry `wapm-dev`